MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/cdb-command-line-options.md

 Specifies the decimal process ID to be debugged.
 This is used to debug a process that is already running.
 For details, see [Debugging a User-Mode Process Using CDB](debugging-a-user-mode-process-using-cdb.md).

 <span id="_______-pb______"></span><span id="_______-PB______"></span> **-pb**
-(Windows XP and later) Prevents the debugger from requesting an initial break-in when attaching to a target process.
+Prevents the debugger from requesting an initial break-in when attaching to a target process.
 This can be useful if the application is already suspended, or if you wish to avoid creating a break-in thread in the target.

 <span id="_______-pd______"></span><span id="_______-PD______"></span> **-pd**
-(Windows XP and later) Causes the target application not to be terminated at the end of the debugging session.
+Causes the target application not to be terminated at the end of the debugging session.
 See [Ending a Debugging Session in CDB](ending-a-debugging-session-in-cdb.md) for details.

 <span id="_______-pe______"></span><span id="_______-PE______"></span> **-pe**
-(Windows XP and later) Indicates that the target application is already being debugged.
+Indicates that the target application is already being debugged.
 See [Re-attaching to the Target Application](reattaching-to-the-target-application.md) for details.

 <span id="_______-pn_______Name______"></span><span id="_______-pn_______name______"></span><span id="_______-PN_______NAME______"></span> **-pn** *Name*
 Specifies the name of the process to be debugged.
 (This name must be unique.)
 This is used to debug a process that is already running.

 <span id="_______-pr______"></span><span id="_______-PR______"></span> **-pr**
-(Windows XP and later) Causes the debugger to start the target process running when it attaches to it.
+Causes the debugger to start the target process running when it attaches to it.
 This can be useful if the application is already suspended and you wish it to resume execution.

 <span id="_______-psn_______ServiceName______"></span><span id="_______-psn_______servicename______"></span><span id="_______-PSN_______SERVICENAME______"></span> **-psn** *ServiceName*
 Specifies the name of a service contained in the process to be debugged.
 This is used to debug a process that is already running.